 It’s worth noting that some dental practices will want 1-2 years’ experience in addition to a qualification before they’ll take you on as a fully qualified dental nurse.

 The other option is a level 3 apprenticeship in dental nursing.
-This allows you to gain a dental nursing qualification while working.
+This allows you to gain a dental nursing qualification while working as a trainee dental nurse or dental nursing assistant.
 It will require you to carry out many of the duties of a dental nurse as you learn.

 You will then have assignments to complete in the evening.